Ian Antonio and Russell Greenberg in Santa Cruz

 Detalér won First Prize for Chamber Music in the London-based International Bass Festival competition (2001).

-Jorja Fleezanis, Laura Park, Tom Turner, Andre Emelianoff, and Ken Woods in Round Top, TX
+Jorja Fleezanis, Laura Park, Tom Turner, Andre Emelianoff, and Ken Woods in Round Top, Texas

 PARI PASSU (1999)